Parimatch1/SV-Guides-Revamped/Training Guidelines.md

 **Co-Host:** Hey!
 I’m `[Nickname]`, your co-host, and I’ll be assisting in today’s training.

+**Host:**
-**Host:** Before we begin, let’s go over a few rules to help you succeed in this training!
+Before we begin, let’s go over a few rules to help you succeed in this training!

-**Host:** I - Do not say PTS (Permission To Speak) while I am speaking.
+I - Do not say PTS (Permission To Speak) while I am speaking.
 PTS is active unless stated otherwise.
 Talking/Using VC without permission will result in a strike.

-**Host:** II - Remain STS (Shoulder to Shoulder) at all times.
+II - Remain STS (Shoulder to Shoulder) at all times.
 Ask for permission before going AFK (Away From Keyboard).

-**Host:** III - Follow all orders given to you by a Chairperson+ or Co-Host unless they ask you to break the rules.
+III - Follow all orders given to you by a Chairperson+ or Co-Host unless they ask you to break the rules.
 You must call me, my Co-Host, and Helpers by our ranks at all times.

-**Host:** IV - If there is any problem, come to me, my Co-Host, my Helpers, or any other Chairperson+ for assistance.
+IV - If there is any problem, come to me, my Co-Host, my Helpers, or any other Chairperson+ for assistance.

-**Host:** V - You must be respectful to everyone at all times.
+V - You must be respectful to everyone at all times.
 Not following this will result in removal from the training.

-**Host:** VI - Trolling in any form is unacceptable!
+VI - Trolling in any form is unacceptable!
 Grammar must be used throughout this training.
 Trolling or not using grammar will result in a strike or instant removal of this training.

-**Host:** This training will consist of four sections- Faces, Questions, Scenarios, and Accuracy.
+This training will consist of four sections- Faces, Questions, Scenarios, and Accuracy.

 ---